dom-king/brewdog-beer-finder/README.md

 # Brewdog Beer Finder
 API - https://punkapi.com/documentation/v2

+Integrated the API with a punkapi config, a service and a controller to handle the API requests Set up feature tests to check unauth and authorised access to the API - also created a stub of data to crosscheck the response

 Install guzzle or axios and pest for testing - composer require guzzlehttp/guzzle pestphp/pest --dev

-Then we can do some HTTP tests - check we can access the API and get the correct response Then we can do some feature tests - check we can access the API and get the correct response Then we add the models and test these - check we can get the correct data back and store it Bonus would be to create a filtering design pattern to filter these by ID or Name on the API endpoint
+Bonus would be to create a filtering design pattern to filter these by ID or Name on the API endpoint

 Front end: